-Schizoid Personality Disorder is a life-long personality disturbance with periods of quiescence and exacerbation (worsening) dependent on life circumstances.
-Research shows that longterm psychotherapy, sleep and stress management, and psycho-education, can significantly improve the functioning of someone with a schizoid personality.
-Persons with Schizoid Personality Disorder may be predisposed to other conditions, including depression, anxiety, or substance abuse, which can make treatment more difficult and they are usually resistant to seeking treatment.
+Schizoid Personality Disorder is a life-long disturbance with periods of quiescence and exacerbation (worsening) dependent on life circumstances.
+Research shows that long-term psychotherapy, sleep and stress management, and psycho-education, can significantly improve the functioning of someone with a schizoid personality.
+Persons with Schizoid Personality Disorder may be predisposed to other conditions, including depression, anxiety, or substance abuse, which can make treatment more difficult.

 What factors can slow recovery?

 Persons with Schizoid Personality Disorder usually have poor insight and thus they may be resistant or unwilling to seek treatment.
 They may enter treatment only in a time of crisis, and stay until it is resolved and then discontinue treatment.
 Persons with Schizoid Personality Disorder prefer to isolate themselves, and they may sabotage therapy to return to their secluded lives.
 Depression, anxiety disorders, and substance abuse, as discussed, are also common among persons with Schizoid Personality Disorder.
 Concurrent substance abuse interferes with effective psychological treatment.
 Persons with Schizoid Personality Disorder may be isolated from family or loved ones, thus lacking an effective social support structure.

 A person with Schizoid Personality Disorder usually has a weak social network, due to their isolating behaviors.
 Family and friends need to educate themselves about Schizoid Personality Disorder to learn how to help the person connect with their support structure.
 Family members are likely to help a person with Schizoid Personality Disorder enter a treatment facility, providing emotional support and financial resources.